 There is a wealth of evidence to prove that exercising outdoors in green spaces has numerous health benefits.
 It’s good for our mental health, we feel more social and it can boost our general feelings of vitality.
 “It’s great being outside in nature, and interacting more with the environment you’re in,” says Collard.
 And as more of us are looking for effective ways to exercise for less; parkrun guarantees it will be free, every week, for everyone, forever.

 parkrun may even boost the effects of endorphins, the brain’s ‘feel-good’ chemicals.
 “We produce endorphins taking part in physical activity, when we see friends, when we build new relationships, and when we have a sense of belonging to a community. parkrun taps into all of that,” says Wellington.

-If you’re a Vitality health insurance, life insurance or investments member, you can earn eight points every time you run a parkrun, and five points every time you volunteer.
+If you’re a Vitality health insurance, life insurance or investments member, you can earn eight Vitality points every time you run a parkrun, and five points every time you volunteer.
 So, what are you doing this Saturday morning?
 We’ll see you at 9am on the start line.